Binaural recording: History

 The history of binaural recording goes back to 1881.
 The first binaural unit, the théâtrophone, was invented by Clément Ader.
 It consisted of an array of spaced pairs of carbon pencil microphones installed along the front edge of the Opera Garnier.
 The signal was sent to subscribers through the telephone system, and required that they hold a headset up to each ear.

 The key constituents that cause the 3D stereo effect: timing, loudness and timbre.
 Sound coming from the left arrives first to the left ear and microseconds later to the right ear.
 Head muffles the sound making the sound louder to the left ear than to the right ear.
 The head and other parts of the body deflect the sound thus changing the sound's frequency spectrum along its way from the left side to the right side.
 The human brain interprets these differences and automatically causes a sensation of a certain location for the sound to the listening person.

-In the early 1930's, several binaural heads were developed.
+In the early 1930s, several binaural heads were developed.
 One, referred to as "Oscar" was made by Bell Labs, using 1.4 in microphones inserted into the cheeks of a mannequin's head, and was demonstrated at the World Fair in Chicago, in 1933.
 The Dutch firm, Philips, also developed a binaural head, with the microphones located at the ears, which produced a better result.
-These early adaptations of the mannequins used in shops to model clothes led to the moniker "dummy head".
+These early adaptations of the mannequins used in shops to model clothes led to the moniker dummy head.

 Over the course of the 20th century, advancements in microphone design and an understanding of the significance that the anatomy of the human ear played in the localization of sound led to further developments in the design of binaural heads.
 Their use ranged from acoustic analysis, such as to record word scoring for speech intelligibility measurement, hearing aid design, for music reproduction, and radio drama.

 Demolition (1973) was the first radio drama recorded using a dummy head.